Stocks slump on Wall Street as Fed steps up inflation fight

 Gasoline prices, which helped fuel inflation for months, have been generally falling.
 But, the average price for a gallon of gas went up for the first time in more than three months, rising to to $3.681 from $3.674, according to motor club AAA.

-Several companies gained ground after giving investors encouraging financial updates.
-Cheerios maker General Mills rose 5.9% after raising its profit forecast for the year.
-CoverGirl owner Coty rose 4.2% following a solid revenue growth update and Walmart rose 1.6% after saying it will hire 40,000 U.S. workers for the holidays, a majority of them seasonal workers.

 Cruise line operators slipped as Hurricane Fiona continued to batter the Caribbean.
-Carnival fell 4.2%.
+Carnival slid 6.8%.

 Yuri Kageyama and Matt Ott contributed to this report.